oalmelid/shufflegene/README.md

 This algorithm shuffles a sequence of DNA nucleotides (i.e. ACGT) in such a way as to preserve the original frequency of each dinucleotide (or 2-mer) present in the original input.

-Since this was mainly a refresher, I've added a readme, javadoc and unit tests, and might add more bells and whistles in the future for no good reason.
+Since this was mainly a refresher, I've added a readme, [javadoc](https://oalmelid.github.io/shufflegene/org/pvv/shufflegene/package-summary.html) and unit tests.
+I might add more bells and whistles in the future for no good reason.

 ## Usage